Respond to government child support request

 Yes, you can file by mail.
 Mail your original and 3 copies to the clerk.
 You need to include a self-addressed stamped envelope so the clerk can mail your copies back to you.
 If you do not include a self-addressed, stamped envelope you will have to go to the courthouse to pick up your copies.

 Some courts allow online filing (called e-file).
-You can find out if your court has online filing by visiting your court’s website.
+You can find out if your court has online filing by visiting your court’s website ↗️.

-• Serve the LCSA and other parent
+• Serve the LCSA and the other parent

-Your server delivers papers by a deadline
+📅 Your server delivers papers by a deadline

 Your server must deliver the papers at least 9 court days before your hearing.